How to embed subtitles in videos on Windows 11: Complete and up-to-date guide

 2.VLC Media Player

-Beyond playing videos, VLC can also embed subtitles in your videos. easily and for free.
-For a quick guide, visit How to add and sync subtitles in VLC.
+Beyond playing videos, VLC can also easily and freely embed subtitles in your videos.
+For a quick guide, see how to add and sync subtitles in VLC.

 • Open VLC, select “Media” and then “Convert/Save”.